07 decembra 2021

 • tamêth - pron. taméth - "smithing", "blacksmithing" - tamar, "smith" (Ad.), -êth, ending suffix for abstract concepts (Ad./P-AdW) - Derived from canon Adunaic terms.
 Smithing as a type of craft, trade.

-• tharanzêth - pron. tharanzéth -"cabinetmaking", "joinery", "tablemaking" - tharanaz, tharanz, "table" (P-AdW), magân, "maker", "craftsman", "builder" (Ad.), -êth, ending suffix for abstract concepts (Ad./P-AdW) - Literally "stolárstvo", "výroba stolov".
+• tharanzêth - pron. tharanzéth -"cabinetmaking", "joinery", "tablemaking" - tharanaz, tharanz, "table" (P-AdW), magân, "maker", "craftsman", "builder" (Ad.), -êth, ending suffix for abstract concepts (Ad./P-AdW) - Derived from a newly-introduced P-AdW term and from canon Adunaic terms.
+Literally "cabinetmaking", "tablemaking".

 • zagrutamêth - pron. zagrutaméth - "swordsmithing", "swordmaking" - zagar, "sword" (Ad.), tamar, "smith" (Ad.), -êth, ending suffix for abstract concepts (Ad./P-AdW) - Derived from canon Adunaic terms.

-• zilbimagêth - pron. zilbimagéth - "buttermaking" - zilib, "butter" (W.), magân, "manufacturer", "maker", "builder", "craftsman" (Ad.), -êth, ending suffix for abstract concepts (Ad./P-AdW) - Derived from the aforementioned canon Westron term and the aforementioned canon Adunaic term.
+• zilbimagêth - pron. zilbimagéth - "buttermaking" - zilib, "butter" (W.), magân, "manufacturer", "maker", "builder", "craftsman" (Ad.), -êth, ending suffix for abstract concepts (Ad./P-AdW) - Derived from the aforementioned canon Westron term and the aforementioned canon Adunaic terms.

-• zimrukarêth - pron. zimrukaréth - "jewellery-making", "gemcutting" - zimra, "klenot" (Ad.), karan, "rozseknúť", "rozčesnúť", "(pre)rezať" (P-AdW), -êth, ending suffix for abstract concepts (Ad./P-AdW) - Derived from a canon Adunaic terms and newly-introduced P-AdW terms.
+• zimrukarêth - pron. zimrukaréth - "jewellery-making", "gemcutting" - zimra, "jewel" (Ad.), karan, "to rive", "to rend apart", "to clove", "to cut apart" (P-AdW), -êth, ending suffix for abstract concepts (Ad./P-AdW) - Derived from a canon Adunaic terms and newly-introduced P-AdW terms.
+Literally "jewel-cutting".

 ----